petermattia/petermattia/_posts/2017-09-18-automating-science.markdown

 (mini-batteries for research purposes) when I joined the lab, the novelty quickly wore off;
-now, as I near my 1000<sup>th</sup> cell, making coin cells is most definitely work - especially when I need 50 identical cells at once.
+now, as I near my 1000<sup>th</sup> cell, making coin cells is most definitely work---especially when I need 50 identical cells at once.

 ### Automated everything